iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 As a Product Manager in tech, I strongly believe it is essential to understand the technology that underpins the products I manage.
 This knowledge not only allows me to keep pace with the evolving industry trends but also enriches my interactions with both customers and my engineering counterparts.

 Recently, I've been working on a product that uses Extended Berkeley Packet Filter (eBPF). eBPF is a revolutionary technology that allows users to extend the functionality of the Linux kernel without having to modify the kernel code itself.
 Intrigued to learn more, I got a copy of Liz Rice's book, ["Learning eBPF"](https://isovalent.com/books/learning-ebpf/).
-The book is so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this revolutionary technology, albeit a little.
+The book is so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this awesome technology, albeit a little.

 Further, a specific focus for me has been the use of eBPF for monitoring TCP retransmissions, which can occur when a TCP segment goes unacknowledged by its receiver within a designated time frame.
 My interest in TCP retransmissions stems from a challenging experience troubleshooting intermittent connectivity issues with an APM agent in a customer's production environment, in a previous role.
 Had eBPF been in my toolkit back then, that painful issue would have been far easier to diagnose and resolve.